Skip to content

 Recognize What is Happening

 Recognition, quite simply is seeing what is true in your inner life.
 This means recognizing and focusing on your present thoughts, emotions, feelings, and sensations in the present moment.
 And when you begin to be mindful of these, your heart and mind will gradually open allowing you to connect with your experiences more fully; you will discover that some parts of your experience are easier to connect with than others.
-One way to think of it is like this, according it Bach is: You might recognize anxiety right away, but if you focus on your worried thoughts, you might not notice the actual sensations of squeezing, pressure, or tightness arising in the body.
+According to Brach, one way to think of it is like this: You might recognize anxiety right away, but if you focus on your worried thoughts, you might not notice the actual sensations of squeezing, pressure, or tightness arising in the body.
 If your body is gripped by jittery nervousness, you might not recognize that this physical response is being triggered by your underlying belief that you are about to fail.

 Work on this by asking yourself this simple question: “What is happening inside me right now?”
 Focus inward.
 Listen to your heart, mind, body and spirit with compassion and patiences.